About

 Hospital Veterinary Assistant

 Sumilize was born and raised in Pretoria, South Africa and was the first in her family to become interested in horses and riding.
 She met her husband through horses and they both enjoy trail riding, camping and anything outdoors.
-Her 2 year old daughter already has her own little mini horse called Cupcake and their family includes a small rescue dog called Lillie, who came with them to Canada all the way from South Africa.
+Her small children also love horses; they have a mini called Cupcake and a handsome pony called Al Caponey.
+Their family includes a small rescue dog called Lillie, who came with them to Canada all the way from South Africa.

 Katherine Thain